 The Johns Hopkins Neighborhood Fund

-The 2013 grant application process is currently closed.
-The application for grants to be awarded in 2014 will be available on December 12, 2013.
-To ask questions about the grant application process, please contact Kathleen Crostic at firstname.lastname@example.org or 443-997-0138.
+The 2014 grant application process is currently open and applications are due by Wednesday, February 12, at 5:00 pm.
+To ask questions about the grant application or the review process, please contact Kathleen Crostic at firstname.lastname@example.org or 443-997-0138.

 The Johns Hopkins Neighborhood Fund was created in 2007 from the vision of then-President William R. Brody to support nonprofit organizations that both serve the communities in close proximity to Hopkins campuses and are associated with Johns Hopkins through employee and / or institutional involvement.
 United Way pledge designations made to the Johns Hopkins Neighborhood Fund assist local nonprofit organizations' efforts to build stronger neighborhoods by addressing needs in areas of: